TanujaKudkar/Brain-Tumor-Detection-Using-CNN/README.md

 For testing dataset, I've set batch size = 1, because in real life scenario, we process 1 image at a time.

 # Part 3: CNN architecture that I've built:
 Convolutional Neural Network (CNN) is the deep learning technique to perform image classification.
 The Keras library in Python makes it pretty simple to build a CNN.

 The model type that I have used is Sequential. ‘add()’ function is used to add multiple deep layers to CNN architecture.
 24 in the first layer and 64 in the second layer, 128 in the third layer are the number of nodes in each layer.
 I have set Kernel size = 3 (i.e. 3x3 filter matrix)

+Feature Extaction:
+1) Convolution Layer:
 Computers see images using pixels.
 Pixels in images are usually related.
-A convolution multiplies a matrix of pixels with a filter matrix or ‘kernel’ and sums up the multiplication values.
-Then the convolution slides over to the next pixel and repeats the same process until all the image pixels have been covered.
+Pixels in the form of arrays are fedinto the input layer.
+Convolution layer perform dot product between matrix with learnable parameter and filter matrix or ‘kernel’, and then sums up the multiplication values.
+Then the convolution slides over to the next set of pixels and repeats the same process.
+During forward pass, the kernal slides across the height and width of image until all the image pixels have been covered.
+This produce 2D representation of image called 'Activation/ Feature map'.
+Activation map is then fed to other layers to learn several other features of the input image.

+2)Pooling Layer:
+Primary aim of this layer is to decrease size of activation map.
+I've used Maxpooling for my model, because it reports the maximum output from the neighborhood.